confluentinc/demo-application-modernization/README.md

    ```bash
    terraform apply
    ```
 1. The `terraform apply` command will print the public IP addresses of the host EC2 instances for your Postgres service.
-You'll need these later to configuring the source connector.
+You'll need this later to configuring the source connector.

 ### Web server and web applications